hos-b/sqlgen/docs/pattern.md

 The `sqlgen::Pattern` class provides a type-safe way to validate string fields against regular expressions in C++.
 It's particularly useful for preventing SQL injection by ensuring data conforms to expected patterns before it reaches the database.

+Note that sqlgen already prevents some forms of SQL injection by using prepared statements or the copy operator for inserting data.

 ## Usage

 ### Basic Definition